ghaithsaidani/voting-app-node-red/Readme.md

 4. Push to the branch
 5. Create a Pull Request

-## Support

-For support, please open an issue in the GitHub repository.

----

 ## 🙌 Acknowledgment

 This project was developed and maintained by me **Ghaith Saidani**.
 Contributions, suggestions, and feedback are welcome!